Legal Studies (LGST) 559

 Delivery Mode: Individualized-Study

 In LGST 559: Legislative Drafting Project, students will pursue a single significant drafting project.
 This course is designed to allow students to demonstrate the knowledge and skills they have gained in the program through preparing an original piece of legislative drafting under the direction of a supervising instructor and, in some cases, an advisor from the student's jurisdiction.
 Through the Final Drafting Project students work on legislation responding to a problem identified by a law reform project or in proposals from an NGO or lobby group.
-The project will result in the production of an effective legislative plan and a new piece of legislation.
-In consultation with the Program Directors and the Instructor Supervisor the student will select a project; review and analyze instructions for a new piece of legislation; prepare an effective legislative plan; and prepare an original piece of legislation.
+The project will result in the production of an effective legislative outline and a new piece of legislation.
+In consultation with the Program Directors and the Instructor Supervisor the student will select a project; review and analyze instructions for a new piece of legislation; prepare an effective legislative outline; and prepare an original piece of legislation.

 This course is comprised of three components that together make up a major drafting project.
 They are: